 Driving to the Grand Canyon from Las Vegas

 The best way to get to the Grand Canyon from Las Vegas is by driving.
-If you don’t have a car, rent one (or an RV – here I explain how to rent an RV in the United States).
+If you don’t have a car, there are many places to rent a car in Las Vegas (or an RV – here I explain how to rent an RV in the United States).

 If you’re wondering, “How far is the Grand Canyon from Las Vegas?” you should bear in mind that it depends on the rim you decide to visit.
 Generally, it will take 2 to 5 hours.
 The driving distance from Las Vegas to the Grand Canyon is between 125 and 280 miles.
 This is a big difference, so to give you the best information and to recommend what to see between Las Vegas and the Grand Canyon, I’ll break it down based on which rim you want to see.